richelbilderbeek/ArduinoTrialShields/LedTrialShieldBlueBelt/LedTrialShieldBlueBeltEn.md

 All code is licensed under GPL 3.0, see [licensie](LICENSE).

- * Code of LED Trial Shield, Blue Belt, by Thijs van Beers.
+ * Code of LED Trial Shield, Blue Belt, by Thijs van Beers
- * Code the solve the LED Trial Shield, Blauwe Band, by Thijs van Beers en Richel Bilderbeek.
+ * Code the solve the LED Trial Shield, Blue Belt, by Thijs van Beers en Richel Bilderbeek
  * Fritzing schematics by Richel Bilderbeek